Quebec Auto Insurance Requirements

 - There are nearly 82,000 kilometers of paved road in Quebec, as well as over 63,000 km of unpaved road.
 This accounts for about 14 percent of all the roads in Canada.

 - Photo radar and red light cameras are used in the province.
 The program started at 15 locations in Montreal in 2009.
 Fines are the same as traditional traffic stops but no demerits deducted.
 Warning signs alert drivers to the presence of such devices to avoid perception as traps.

 - Quebec started a mandatory driver training standard for new drivers, taking effect in 1983.

 - Quebec dropped the no-right turn-on red law in 2003, but the City of Montreal retains it.

 - While most provinces have keep right except to pass laws, those in Quebec are enforced.
 You cannot use left lanes except to pass, even if you’re the only car on the road.

 - Any vehicle not driving the posted speed must activate four-way flashers.

 Quebec Traffic Safety Plan

-The province of Quebec is justifiably proud in its improvements to vehicle safety over the years, despite the drastic increase in the number of vehicles on its roads.
-Legislative measures taken to continue road safety conditions include:
+The province of Quebec is justifiably proud of its improvements to vehicle safety over the years, despite the drastic increase in the number of vehicles on its roads.
+Legislative measures are taken to continue road safety conditions include:

 - Speeding: more severe penalties, particularly extreme speeds of 40 km/h or more over the limit.
 Penalties include license suspensions as well as vehicle impounding.